E-commerce

 Chatbot and exposure surface

-A chatbot like Qstomy handles visitor questions on the public storefront: it does not replace staff account governance, but it reduces the need to grant admin access to teams that only needed access to FAQ answers.
-Fewer sensitive accounts, less risk, provided you keep the bot up to date with your policies.
+A chatbot like Qstomy handles visitor questions on the public store: it does not replace staff account governance, but it reduces the need to give admin access to teams that only needed access to FAQ answers.
+Fewer sensitive accounts, less risk, provided the bot is kept up to date with your policies.

 Summary

 Role-based access controls in Shopify rely on permissions grouped into customizable roles, with different rules depending on plan, organization, Plus, and POS.
-Identify sensitive permissions, limit high-privilege accounts, duplicate roles to iterate quickly, and review combinations during team changes.
+Identify sensitive permissions, limit high-privilege accounts, duplicate roles to iterate quickly, and review combinations when team changes occur.
 Rely on Shopify documentation and OWASP best practices to structure your access reviews.

-Also consider external collaborators, user exports, and apps: each access channel should have an owner and a review date.
-Clean admin management reduces human errors on orders and customer data, and makes team growth easier without multiplying default “super-admin” accounts.
+Also think about external collaborators, user exports, and apps: each access channel should have an owner and a review date.
+A clean admin reduces human errors on orders and customer data, and makes team growth easier without multiplying default "super-admin" accounts.

 FAQ